kyldvs/chesster/README.md

 # Progress

 Current progress: Can play a game of chess.
 Only legal moves should be accepted.
-Drag & drop doesn't work the best, so make moves slowly.
 Can only promote to queen for now.
+No feedback when making invalid moves except in terminal.

 ![IProgress](./docs/progress-2019-09-30.png)